edisonlee0212/rhizomorph/README.md

 ![Pic5](/Resources/GitHub/Picture5.png?raw=true "Pic5")

 ## Application instructions:
+### Step 1: Welcome menu:
-### 1. Once you have the framework opened, click the “Create or load New Project” button:
+Once you have the framework opened, click the “Create or load New Project” button:

 ![Pic6](/Resources/GitHub/Picture6.png?raw=true "Pic6")

+### Step 2: Open sample project:
-### 2. In the file dialog, select the “Project.ueproj” provided in the /SourceCode/Project folder
+In the file dialog, select the “Project.ueproj” provided in the /SourceCode/Project folder

 ![Pic7](/Resources/GitHub/Picture7.png?raw=true "Pic7")

+### Step 3: Tree growth, camera movements:
-### 3. You should be able to see the project is loaded and the framework’s running.
+You should be able to see the project is loaded and the framework’s running.
 The project folder comes with a sample scene.
 Select EcoSysLab Layer panel and check “Auto grow” box to see the tree start growing.
 To move the camera in space, press and hold mouse right button and move with "W, A, S, D, Shift, Ctrl".
 To rotate camera, press and hold mouse right button and move the mouse.

 ![Pic8](/Resources/GitHub/Picture8.png?raw=true "Pic8")